B-garces/Precious.HTB-Write-Up/README.md

 ![image](https://user-images.githubusercontent.com/61332852/226741706-65767298-d96a-4dd1-814f-43dbb8f7ee47.png)

-- I used the `searchsploit` command again here to see if there was anything it would find for `pdfkit v0.8.6` which was the software that running.
+- I used the `searchsploit` command again here to see if there was anything it would find for ***pdfkit v0.8.6*** which was the software that running.
 It returned nothing as well so I went to google search to see if there were any vulnerabilities with the software running.
-I then found that it was vulnerable to `command injection` a type of injection vulnerability.
+I then found that it was vulnerable to ***command injection*** a type of injection vulnerability.

 ![image](https://user-images.githubusercontent.com/61332852/226740759-38fc8f1e-892f-49a6-96ad-04a76634b2d9.png)

 ![image](https://user-images.githubusercontent.com/61332852/226741771-626f4fba-653e-4d38-bcc7-7bdad02b262e.png)

-- Reading more of the vulnerability and what we can start to do to exploit it this is what I found. `An application could be vulnerable if it tries to render a URL that contains query string parameters with user input`.
+- Reading more of the vulnerability and what we can start to do to exploit it this is what I found. ***"An application could be vulnerable if it tries to render a URL that contains query string parameters with user input"***.
 After using this information, we can modify the URL to take a command as input to see if the application will run the command.

 ![image](https://user-images.githubusercontent.com/61332852/226741798-232aafb6-3c92-4762-ac57-ae0948790ac7.png)